markusunger/capstone/prep-work/Node_and_Express.md

 The HTTP server in the example above is at its core a function (`handleRequest`) that receives two arguments: the request (`req`) and the response (`res`, both are streams).
 Actually defining routes and serving content requires writing lots of additional boilerplate code to extract information from the request object (e.g. the requested URL, headers) in order to determine the course of action and what should be sent to the response object (writing headers, defining the correct content type and length, etc.).

-Once the `end` method (or various other methods like `send` or `sendFile`) on the response object is called, the response itself is sent to the client.
+Once the `end` method or various other methods like `send` or `sendFile` on the response object are called, the response itself is sent to the client.

 Enter _Express.js_!
 It basically wraps around that one handler function and instead exposes several smaller functions to define routes, middleware etc. It also enriches the request object with more information about the request and its sender.